Special thanks to our Gala Chairs The Hadar Family – Eric, Allison, Anna & Ivan

-SPECIAL APPEARANCES by:* Prince Amukamara, Mario Batali, Rachel Dratch, Ron Guidry, Taylor Hackford, Mariska Hargitay, Richard Kind, Helen Mirren, Matthew Morrison, Nykhor Paul, Sam Rockwell, Daphne Rubin-Vega, Amy Ryan, Phil Sullivan, and more!
+Guests were delighted with special appearances by: Prince Amukamara, Mario Batali, Ron Guidry, Helen Mirren, Sam Rockwell, Daphne Rubin-Vega, Amy Ryan, and more!

 Kelli O’Hara and The Naughton Family, James, Greg, Keira, and the late Pamela, are true inspirations to SAY.
 Their accolades are numerous, stars of the stage and screen, musically gifted and all blessed with hearts of gold.
 Somehow, they always find time for the kids of SAY.